 - When the horse is naturally pushy and/or mouthy.
 This is a recipe for disaster if you have not had several sessions of good, quality work with this horse.
 If he cannot stand several feet away from you without that urge to eat you up, DON’T FEED HIM TREATS!

-- To get my horse to like me.
+- To get your horse to like you.
 Bribery does not work in any relationship.
 You cannot make your horse like you by using treats.
 This is not a real connection, this is a pillowed relationship that is going to fail if you don’t turn it around.

 - When there’s a weight issue.
 Sometimes, extended use of treats can cause health problems.
 If I am dealing with an obese, inactive, lamonitic barrel, then I’m going to have to find another way of praise.
 I’m not going to sacrifice the health of a horse because of an unbalanced reliance on treats.